There are two ways to connect your Robot to Orchestrator:

 the Service Mode Robot has to be installed.

-- In Orchestrator, navigate to Settings, General tab.
-(Tenant > Settings > General).
-Look for the Connection String field on the Aplication Settings sction, and click Copy.
+- In Orchestrator, navigate to the Settings page, General tab.
+(User menu > Settings > General).
+Look for the Connection String field, and click Copy.
 The connection string is copied to the clipboard.

 - Send the connection string to the Robot machine you want to connect to Orchestrator (via e-mail, USB stick etc.)